Seven Types of Rental Property Maintenance Landlords Have to Deal With

 Whether you handle landscaping yourself or hire a vendor, outdoor spaces must be given attention.
 It is important to prune dead tree limbs for safety and maintain curb appeal to attract quality renters.
 Your tenants should be responsible for law cutting based on the terms of the lease; however, you still have to address bigger tasks.

-A regular pest control plan is important to prevent costly issues from arising.
-Although tenants should take responsibility for infestations that resulted from their neglect, you still have to follow up to make sure the issue is eliminated.
+A regular pest control plan is important to prevent costly issues from arising, says Glen Stanford, owner at Diamond Pest Control in London.
+Although tenants should take responsibility for infestations that resulted from their neglect, you still have to follow up to make sure the issue is eliminated, he adds.
+Pest control is often something Landlords leave until there is a serious problem.
+However, as Glen points out, preventing pests in the first place is paramount.
+Pest proofing and regular maintenance contract might be the perfect option.